TodWulff/Klipper_UserInteraction/README.md

 For optional parameters, read the code to understand implications of relying on defaults.

-Again, ALL options are optional and default to something - defaults are as entered or noted:
+Again, ALL options are optional and default to something - Defaults:

 		PROMPT="Awaiting User Input:"		displayed on the console at macro start as a user prompt TYPE=STRING				'string' or 'integer' or 'float' - for buttons use string BOUNDS_LO=1				min string chars or min numercial value (Int/Flt -999999999) BOUNDS_HI=255				max string chars or max numercial value (Int/Flt  999999999) RCVR_MACRO=_test_show_user_input	to accept param UI_INPUT that will be an int/flt/"string" that was input and passes sniff test (simple bounding checks)